MineLittlePony/Community-Skin-Pack/README.md

 ## Notes

-This repository serves as a sentral archive for the numerous textures and skins created for Mine Little Pony.
+This repository serves as a central archive for the numerous textures and skins created for Mine Little Pony.
 Each skin is organised into a category (Folder) by their types of character and outfit variation in a format suitable for inclusion with Minecraft Resourcepacks.